 Since you are a fan of pasta, be sure to check out this Creamy Rasta Pasta with Shrimp Chicken and Sausage and and this Easy Mouthwatering Homemade Lasagna.

 Any sort of pasta is always a hit in our household.
 From tomato based pastas, to cheesy pastas, they are all family favorites!
-This particular chicken and bacon alfredo recipe came about when the kids asked for Italian food one night.
+This particular chicken and bacon alfredo pasta bake came about when the kids asked for Italian food one night.

 Gather ingredients for Chicken and Bacon Alfredo Served in a Bread Boat: